 Save Money on Taxes with Tax Loss Harvesting

 It’s no secret that cryptocurrency is a volatile market.
 As a result, you may be holding crypto at a loss.
-But there’s a silver lining: you can harvest your losses to offset your crypto gains.
-Smart crypto investors will sell off assets at a loss near the end of the tax year in order to reduce their capital gains taxes.
+However, smart crypto investors will sell off these assets at a loss near the end of the tax year in order to reduce their capital gains taxes.

 Another tax benefit of harvesting your losses is that you can offset gains in other capital assets.
 If you have a net capital loss on crypto, those losses can offset capital gains from other assets like stocks.